0chain/gosdk/README.md

 ### An important note regarding export of an async function

-If your golang function requires to be run asynchronously, you need to add more wrapper code where you are returning a Promise object.
+If your golang function needs to suport asynchronous execution, you need to add more wrapper code where you are returning a Promise object.

 See "InitZCNSDK" example: